 Then: Community = k/x

-MCfOP: 21.
+The Heart of SARS: 22.
 Adopt an attitude until it becomes a habit, and with a bit of work and a bit of luck, a person may develop a new way of life.

 So whose attitude is the best to adopt?
 Or should we read, "Whose attitude is the best to adopt in 2017 and moving ahead in life?"
 There are so many to choose from, as noted on TV, and the streets are full of people with attitude, where do we start?